Starting A Bonsai From Seed – A Guide For Years 1 To 5

 (You can read more about – When Do You Need To Repot A Bonsai?)

-The Timescale May Vary
+The Timescale of Your Seedling May Vary

 I think its important to remember that not every tree will follow this time line exactly.
 While between 2 and 5 years is a good general guide for doing these techniques.
 You may find it takes longer or maybe even faster than this.